 Mini Horror Book Festival @ The Ashland Library!

-We're so excited to welcome horror authors Gretchen Felker-Martin, Christopher Golden, Eric LaRocca, Errick Nunnally, and Paul Tremblay to Ashland for our very first Mini-Fest!
+We're so excited to welcome horror authors Kayla Cottingham, Christopher Golden, Eric LaRocca, Hillary Monahan, Errick Nunnally, and Paul Tremblay to Ashland for our very first Mini-Fest!
 If you've read their books, you already know they are spooky, thought provoking, and scare-your-pants off fun.
-The day will include a panel discussion (which will be hybrid so you can come in person or watch online!), small group conversations, and a book sale/signing.
-So, grab your horror lovin' friends (because it's no fun to be so scared on your own , and come on down to the Ashland library!
+The day will include a panel discussion (which will be recorded if you can't make it to the live event), small group conversations, and a book sale/signing.
+So, grab your horror lovin' friends (because it's no fun to be so scared on your own), and come on down to the Ashland library!

 Books for the book sale will be provided by Aesop's Fable.
 You can PREORDER books by any of our authors and Aesop's will bring your books to the Fest - easy peasy and no worries that they'll sell out! - https://aesopsfable.com/pages/horror-festival